-The assets' residual values and useful lives are reviewed at each reporting date and adjusted as appropriate.
+The assets' residual values and useful lives are reviewed at each reporting date, and adjusted as appropriate.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.

-Gains and losses on disposals of property, plant and equipment are determined by reference to their carrying amounts and are considered in determining the net (deficit)/surplus for the year.
+Gains and losses on disposals of fixed assets are determined by reference to their carrying amounts and are taken into account in determining the net (deficit)/surplus for the year.